Friar-Bread/HackPad-MicroMacro/README.md

 # HackPad-MicroMacro
-Blueprint project of a hackpad to be used with my computer for gaming and audio work.
+Blueprint project of a hackpad to be used with my computer for gaming, coding and audio work.

+Simple but versatile hackpad

+Didn't want to learn fusion so I used Onshape but I did learn KiCAD which was fun

+For now buttons are just for volume and copy/paste Eventually I want to add midi functionality to work as a controller for a dm7 sound board
+- This would allow me to make a "go" button that reacts with LEDs for theatrical sound

+I also want to add light up functionality for things like caps lock and animations but for now I wanted less distractions from the main design

 BOM:
 - 4x Cherry MX Switches